 Description: PHYS 1750 is a general education physical science course intended for music majors but open to all majors.
 Major topics will include the science of acoustics including properties of waves and wave phenomena, aural sound perception through hearing, and the production of sound with musical instruments.
 Major instrument classes and the physical properties of each will be examined along with musical scales and harmony.

-Prerequisites: MATH 1010 or MATH 0850 (or equivalent) with a C or better, ACT math score 21 or higher (or equivalent), or appropriate placement test score.
+Prerequisite: MATH 0850 or MATH 1010 with a C or better or ACT math score of 21 or appropriate placement test score.
+Corequisite: PHYS 1755

-PHYS 1755 The Science of Sound and Music
+PHYS 1755 The Science of Sound and Music Laboratory